ava/use-http/README.md

 import useFetch from 'use-http'

 function App() {
-  const options = { method: 'GET' } // whatever other options you want like headers const [data, loading, error] = useFetch('https://example.com', options)
+  // add whatever other options you would add to `fetch` such as headers const options = {
+    method: 'POST',
+    body: {}, // whatever data you want to send
+  }
+  const [data, loading, error] = useFetch('https://example.com', options)

   if (error) {